pactflow/pact-protobuf-plugin/README.md

 ## About this plugin

 This plugin provides support for matching and verifying Protobuf messages and gRPC service calls.
-It fits into the [Pact testing framework](https://docs.pact.io) and extends Pact testing for [Protocol buffer](https://developers.google.com/protocol-buffers) payloads.
+It fits into the [Pact contract testing framework](https://docs.pact.io) and extends Pact testing for [Protocol buffer](https://developers.google.com/protocol-buffers) payloads.

 ## Table of Content